Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 There's tariffs that are ingrained by the states to protect certain industries.

-But the problem is I think that the Canadian economy is more reliant on the U.S. economy than vice versa.
+But the problem is, I think that the Canadian economy is more reliant on the U.S. economy than vice versa.

 In the end, I think it's in everyone's best interest to resolve these issues peacefully and as friends.

-And uh, and I'll even tip my hat, Canada won The hockey game.
+And I'll even tip my hat.

-It was one of the closest best games I've ever seen.
+It was one of the closest, best games I've ever seen.

 It was a great game.